wygulmage/after-sundown/character_options_and_motivation.md

 It is entirely acceptable for characters to have their Driving Passions defined reactively by the chronicle.
 A character might become incensed that the president had been kidnapped by ninjas or cultists were trying to destroy the world and get a Driving Passion to put a stop to that nonsense.
 Most adventure stories revolve around characters doing exactly that.
 However, the MC should check a proposed Driving Passion to make sure it isn't _stupid_.
 A character might be able to advance a goal such as "eat a sandwich", but that's not really appropriate in most chronicles because it is too trivial.
 Of course, if circumstances are such that such a goal requires genuine striving against genuine difficulties (for example: the character is stuck in Limbo and there appears to be no bread), then by all means go for it.

 ### Ethical Taboos: A Line in the Sand
-"_I'd do that for a dollar... that I would do for a hundred dollars... that I would not do._"
+_"I'd do that for a dollar... that I would do for a hundred dollars... that I would not do."_

 Every person has a set of personal ethics that govern and proscribe how they behave.
 It is important to distinguish a person's ethics (what they personally will not do) from their ideology (what they personally want to get done).
 For example: many people want sewage to get treated, but very few people are willing to actually handle the sewage or be around the sewage processing themselves.
 These kinds of internal contradictions are practically universal and make for great character conflicts and growth possibilities.

 But Ethical Taboos aren't purely debilitating, no matter what Nietzsche tells you.
 In a world with genuine mind control floating around, having arbitrary, even irrational lines that you won't cross can be extremely useful.
 After all, whatever things you don't want to do are things that you've spent much of your life figuring out how to live _without doing_, and creatures trying to puppet you around may have no idea what those are, effectively creating minefields of unexpected resistance.
 Game mechanically, a character whose ethical taboos are brought to the fore increases the threshold to influence them into a course of action by 1 or 2.

 #### Princess Ethics
-"_That's horrible and I don't want to look at it._"
+_"That's horrible and I don't want to look at it."_

 Many people do not want to look at or participate in things that are ugly or repellent.
 While they probably have no moral objections to trash being collected, they have an _ethical_ prohibition against doing it themselves.
 While perhaps not especially praiseworthy according to most ethical calculi, Princess Ethics are reasonably common.
 The moral of [u]Beauty and the Beast[/u], [u]The Frog Prince[/u], and [u]Cinderella[/u] are pretty much all that Princess Ethics are to one degree or another bad; but that should not tell you that Princess Ethics are universally thought poorly of in any society.
 Indeed, many societies frown on people who abandon Princess Ethics, or even _seem_ to.
 Just the fact that "Untouchables" exist in many cultures should tell you how prevalent this line of thinking really is.

 #### Nonviolence Ethics
-"_I can't do that, people could get hurt!_"
+_"I can't do that, people could get hurt!"_

 Nonviolence is when _you_ don't hurt or kill things by _your_ actions in a direct way that _you_ can see.
 This is very often quite a different concern from taking actions that reduce the overall amount of hurt in the world, or even reducing the amount of violence in their area or even reducing the amount of violence done on their personal behalf.
 For example, while a person with Nonviolence Ethics will not swing a hammer into the skull of a pig, they are often perfectly happy to eat a eurodog.
 A severe conflict for the follower of Nonviolence Ethics is being attacked, since of course most people want to survive.

 #### Politeness Ethics
-"_Of course I don't hate you..._"
+_"Of course I don't hate you..."_

 Mankind, even supernatural kind continues to persist in no small part because of its ability to get along with itself.
 And one of the strongest forces making this possible is the capacity for politeness.
 Each person is expected to defer actions that might offend others.
 And a lot of people do this pragmatically, not wanting to potentially start shit with random strangers.
 And a lot of other people find this automatic restriction on their activities is truly part of their being.
 Insulting others or taking a dump on the table is something they _won't_ do.

 #### Privacy Ethics
-"_What happens in Vegas, stays in Vegas._"
+_"What happens in Vegas, stays in Vegas."_

 The world's panopticon is fairly advanced, with more information collected on each person than any other person could read in a lifetime even if they could find it all in the stacks and stacks of documentation tangled up in other people's lives.
 And yet, a lot of people don't want to share things about themselves with others.
 This isn't exactly the same thing as shame, and indeed many people who feel this way are not particularly embarrassed about most of their actions, but simply feel that others knowing about them and especially _finding things out_ about them is an insidious attack.
 Characters with Privacy Ethics won't talk about their personal life except under the most extreme duress.

 #### Frugality Ethics
-_I've got food at home.
-That hotdog guy is not getting my dollar._
+_"I've got food at home.
+That hotdog guy is not getting my dollar."_

 The very nature of expending things is that once that has been done, the thing is expended.
 This finality is a source of genuine fear for a lot of people.
 The idea of not being able to use something later can be virtually paralyzing.
 People with Frugality Ethics are opposed to giving up things, even though by _never_ using an opportunity or good it is in fact _very similar_ to never having had it at all.

 #### Hacker Ethics
-_I may not like what you say, but I'd be modestly upset if someone stopped you from saying it._
+_"I may not like what you say, but I'd be modestly upset if someone stopped you from saying it."_

 People who have Hacker Ethics don't like being told to shut up and they don't like getting rid of DVDs that they haven't watched yet.
 In a larger sense, they feel that _information_ has a life of its own and should be enabled whenever possible.
 Hacker Ethics provokes people to have a gut reaction of horror to censorship, even if the ideas being censored are ones they are violently opposed to.

 #### Solidarity Ethics
-"_I don't care what he done, I ain't no snitch._"
+_"I don't care what he done, I ain't no snitch."_

 People who have Solidarity Ethics don't want to take actions that betray people.
 This is not the same as doing their 'duty' or holding up their ends of bargains.
 So for example, they would be reluctant to turn in one of their friends to the police or even tell another one of their friends that a third friend had wronged them.
 Passive betrayal, such as merely allowing a third party to harm an ally is not a violation.
 Solidarity Ethics are quite common among lower classes or persecuted minorities.

 #### Other Taboos
-"_Whatever this is, I am not eating it._"
+_"Whatever this is, I am not eating it."_

 There are so many possibilities for ethical taboos that they are quite likely infinite.
 And it is encouraged for players and MCs alike to make new and specific ethical frameworks for individual characters.
 Remember that ethics need not be adaptive or even "good", they are simply things that characters have a mental block against doing.
 In the real world, some people have taboos against treating people of other ethnicities as equals or treating a woman with respect.
 These can appear on a character sheet as "Racist Ethics" or "Sexist Ethics" or whatever.
 And it is important to note that while these may be a character flaw, they are also an important facet of the character's personality.
 Ethics are a good way to describe the good and the bad about a character, and to flesh them out more fully as a human (or monster).

 ### Ideologies
-_It is everyone's goal to have things be more like the way they wish that they were._
+_"It is everyone's goal to have things be more like the way they wish that they were."_

 When we use the word ideology, we naturally think of the big political, religious, and economic ideologies that have shaped the 20th century and created the world we live in.
 But while the demands and counter demands of Imperialism, Capitalism, Fascism, Communism, and Fundamentalism have certainly torn the world apart and put it back together in a form that would be both unrecognizable and incomprehensible to the people of even the 1800s, these kinds of big ideas are generally not supported monolithically by nations or even individuals.
 There are few people indeed that argue for pure fundamentalism in any real way (even the Amish make concessions to modern medicine sometimes), and no one outside the looniest of ideologues argues for actually pure Capitalism or Communism without intrusion by the other as anything but a ludicrous rhetorical strategy.

 But beyond that, the fact of the matter is that most people don't actually _care_ how it is decided what plots of land will grow lettuce or how it is determined where that lettuce goes to be distributed to various kitchens and delivered ultimately to salad plates.
 It's not the kind of thing most people think about _at all_.
 So when we talk about Ideologies of characters, we are not particularly concerning ourselves with the character's personal beliefs on the extent to which the public should be invested into the oversight of and decision making process that determines the production and distribution of agricultural products, or what form that extent of public interest should take in terms of participation and representation of individuals.
 We're talking about what people think _they_ should be doing and even more importantly, what they think _other people_ should be doing in their immediate vicinity.
 A character's ideology determines what actions they find praiseworthy, and what actions they condemn.
 Some characters think that a person going to war is praiseworthy because it is _brave_, others because it shows _commitment_, and still others because it involves _killing those people over there_.
 On the other hand, different people think that a person going to war is disappointing because it is _violent_, others because it implies _support for the current regime_, and still others because it involves _killing those people over there_.
 Every action you can take can be lauded or condemned by rational people for facets about it that are essentially identical.
 There is truly nothing that a man can do (including nothing) that can be universally seen as good or bad.

 A character's Ideology should be ranked, what are the things that people could do that would most offend your character's sensibilities?
 What are the things that people could do that would most impress your character with that person's virtue?
 Note that this is the character's _actual_ visceral responses, not the answers they would give to a questionnaire that others might read.
 Lots of people _say_ they think the ten commandments are important, but how many people are in reality more offended by rape (which is not against any of the ten commandments) than by carving statues (which is)?
 A good start would be to write up twelve things: six things that your character would be impressed by, and six things that your character would be offended by.
 Note that just because a character has an ethical taboo against doing something _does not_ mean that they lose respect for other people who do those things.
 It really can go either way.
 A character with Princess Ethics might be in awe of people who have the courage to squash bugs and turn to them for help.
 On the other hand, another character with Princess Ethics may feel that people who do gross things _have cooties_ and thus not want to touch them or be near them for fear of having to think about the gross things that they do.
 It is entirely common for there to be contradictions available, where the character looks at the same action from two or more angles and gets different decisions on whether something should be honored or despised.Example: Eric is a pretty chivalrous guy, and likes to think of himself as an especially manly man.
 He's wary of people who aren't religious or who don't conform to his expectations of gender roles.

 * Honor: bravery, confidence, pulling your weight, holding your liquor, knowing sports trivia, women who dress sexy.
 * Despise: hurting women, acting gay, renouncing Christianity, hurting people for extended periods of time, snitching to the cops, making things ugly

 In general, if a character is being influenced towards or by something that they honor in their personal ideology, the threshold to do so is reduced by one.
 If the character is being influenced towards or by something they despise, the threshold is increased by one.
 And these changes are naturally reversed if they are being influenced against or to reject things that they honor or despise.

 ### Changing Ideologies